 Someone I love has died.
 How can you help me?

 Our hearts break for your loss.
 We know that we cannot bring your loved one back.
 But we also know that being around compassionate others who “get it” can help.
+We can help you to be with, cope with, and learn about your grief and your pain.
 We have been trained in Compassionate Bereavement Care (CBC), and as such, operate from the CBC Guiding Principles listed here.
 We approach our care from a compassionate and non-pathologizing stance.
 Our center offers a safe and comfortable space for you to relax, enjoy complimentary coffee, tea, and cookies, use of a meditation room, and several options of ways that you can memorialize your loved one.